Phabrico/Phabrico/docs/15-ContentTranslation/README.md

 | Parameter | Description
 | --- | ---
-| Translation engine | The name of the translation service.
-Currently only DeepL (Free) is implemented.
+| Translation engine | The name of the translation engine
-| API Key            | The API key for authenticating to the translation service
+| API Key            | Only for DeepL translation engine.
+The API key for authenticating to the translation engine
 | Source language    | The language in which the document is currently written (and how it appears in Phabricator)
 | Target language    | The language in which the document should be translated to